Feefo logo

 And in other instances, the leaseholder may be part of a leaseholder association or ‘right to manage’ company where they will source their own leasehold buildings insurance.

-But it’s always worth checking just in case you have any insurance responsibilities in your leasehold agreement.
+It’s always worth checking just in case you have any property insurance responsibilities in your leasehold agreement.

 What does a freeholder do?